 Vizier to the Marquis of the Southern Oasis

-I have studied with great diligence over the course of a century the relations of numerous races and governments as they exist on this Southernmost continent of our world.
+I have studied with great diligence over the course of a century the relations of numerous races and governments as they exist on this Southernmost proper continent of our world.
 Gnomes, Warforged, our brethren the Painted Elves, and most recently the race of the Kobolds.

 The Kobold species is by and large a cunning lot.
 They take an almost perverse pleasure in outsmarting opponents via complex duplicity, riddles, word games, puzzles, and most dangerously their uncannily constructed traps.